 *A SSN and state of residence, or state identification / driver's license is needed to verify patient eligibility.
 If a SSN and state of residence, or state identification / driver's license is not submitted, you will need to attest that you attempted to capture this information before submitting a claim and the patient did not have this information at the time of service, or that you did not have direct contact with the patient and thus did not have an opportunity to attempt to capture this information.
 Claims submitted without a SSN and state of residence, or state identification / driver's license may take longer to verify for patient eligibility.

 **If the individual is unable or unwilling to provide their address, please add the address of the facility where the care was provided or other location that may be appropriate (e.g., shelter).

-As part of this step, if you have direct contact with the patient, you should make best efforts to confirm that the patient was uninsured at the time the services were provided (i.e., for claims for COVID-19 Testing and Testing-Related Items and Services, verify that the patient does not have coverage through an individual or employer-sponsored plan, a federal healthcare program, or the Federal Employees Health Benefits Program; for claims for treatment for positive cases of COVID-19, verify that the patient did not have any health care coverage).
+As part of this step, if you have direct contact with the patient, you should make best efforts to confirm that the patient was uninsured at the time the services were provided (i.e., for claims for COVID-19 Testing and Testing-Related Items and Services, verify that the patient does not have coverage through an individual or employer-sponsored plan, a federal health care program, or the Federal Employees Health Benefits Program; for claims for treatment of a COVID-19 diagnosis, verify that the patient did not have any health care coverage; for COVID-19 vaccine administration, verify that the patient did not have any health care coverage).
 If you do not have direct patient contact, you may rely on the attestation of the ordering health care provider that the patient’s health coverage status is uninsured.